The 2023 Rosenthal Prize Summer Institute

 The Rosenthal Institute is designed to support participants in engaging with a broad and diverse audience in their home communities.
 Participants will also receive ongoing guidance regarding how to share the lessons at local, state, regional, and national meetings.
 Throughout the year, participants will learn from experts in mathematics, pedagogy, and outreach.

-Participants’ expenses for travel and lodging will be covered by the Museum.
+If accepted to the program, participants’ expenses for travel and lodging to attend the 2023 Rosenthal Prize Summer Institute in New York City (hosted at the National Museum of Mathematics) will be covered by the Museum.
 A $750 stipend will be provided for implementing the lessons, participating in the bimonthly meetings, and sharing the lessons with other educators.

 Through its work, the Museum strives to create a more just, tolerant, and enlightened society.
 Apply today to see how innovative lessons that stimulate inquiry, spark curiosity, and reveal the wonders of mathematics can be part of that process.